 I always floss and brush right before I get on the plane.
 This gives me a fresh start to my journey.

-If I am on a long haul flight, I will make sure that I bring some floss with me and floss my teeth after I eat on the plane.
-If I am on a SUPER long flight that is over 8 hours, I use little to go brushes that have toothpaste already on them.
+If I am on a long-haul flight, I will make sure that I bring some floss with me and floss my teeth after I eat on the plane.
+I use little-to-go brushes with toothpaste already on if I am on a SUPER long flight over 8 hours.

 You don’t need any water to use them as the toothpaste will start to dissolve with the little saliva you may have left.
 Or you could take a little sip of water before brushing to help the process.
 If you want to try them out, here’s the link to find them on Amazon.

 And make sure you pack a refillable water bottle or buy a bottle of water after you go through security.
 Keeping hydrated on the plane and drinking water will help rinse away food particles after you eat, but also help reduce the acidity in your mouth.

 Take the water the lovely flight attendants offer you.
 It will help!